balazsmolnar72/Test/README.md

 And working on another change
 Added also a line from branch two
 Also added changes from a remote linux machine

+THis is an additon of the branch development